CBS-HPC/.github/profile/UCloud.md

 You can login on to UCloud using WAYF (Where Are You From).
 Press [here](https://cloud.sdu.dk/app/login) to login.

 - Select Copenhagen Business School as your affiliate institution on the login page.
-- Signing in using your CBS mail account
+- Sign in using your CBS mail account

 Upon the first login it is necessary to approve the SDU eScience [terms of service](https://legal.cloud.sdu.dk).
 Afterwards, the user is redirected to the UCloud user interface.

 **Note:** After login the user can activate [two factor authentication](https://docs.cloud.sdu.dk/guide/navigation-topbar.html#two-factor-authentication) by clicking on the avatar icon in the top-right corner of the home screen.

 ## Get started with UCloud
-All new users in UCloud are awarded a "My Workspace" with 1000 DKK of computing (CPU) resources to the ["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud), as well as 50 GB remote storage.
+All new users in UCloud are awarded a "My Workspace" with 1000 DKK of computing (CPU only) resources to the ["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud), as well as 50 GB remote storage.
 You can use these resources to get acquainted with the system, run test jobs, etc.

 ["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud) provides broadest ranges of containerized applications such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI).
 [See all apps](https://docs.cloud.sdu.dk/Apps/type.html).
+(GENTAGELSE)

-**The largest machine (64 cores & 384 GB memory) cost 5.49kr/H so a 1000 DKK this provide approx. 182 hours of inital run time.**
+**The largest machine (64 cores & 384 GB memory) cost 5.49kr/Hour.
+So the free 1000 DKK will give you access to approx. 182 hours of inital run time.**

 Start by watching the following UCloud tutorials: